 From the inception, alt_fi has been built around a firm belief in music and community.
 Born out of a series of collaborative recording sessions, alt_fi has grown to include a diverse family of artists and has produced an extensive body of production, scoring, and performance work.
-Our founders and day-to-day principals are Lyell Evans Roeder and Ankit Suri.
+Our founders are Lyell Evans Roeder and Ankit Suri.

 He began his career in Washington D.C. where he attended Georgetown University and formed indie-pop duo Tigers Are Bad For Horses with singer Mary Ellen Funke.
 The duo would go on to perform throughout the country, sharing stages with acts that ranged from Questlove to SHAED, Gallant, Cautious Clay, Misterwives, and Wale.
 While in D.C.
 Lyell began his scoring career, writing music for electoral campaigns and non-profit clients, including a number of spots for the W.K.
 Kellogg Foundation.